Keycloak with NetBird Self-Hosted

 Keycloak is an open-source Identity and Access Management solution maintained by Red Hat.
 It provides single sign-on, social login, user federation, fine-grained authorization, and supports OpenID Connect, OAuth 2.0, and SAML 2.0 protocols.

-Add Keycloak as a connector to the embedded IdP.
+Add Keycloak as an external IdP directly in the NetBird Management Dashboard.
 This is the simplest approach and recommended for most deployments.

 Prerequisites